pymc-devs/pymc/docs/source/developer_guide.rst

-Because in PyMC3 there is no bijector class like in TFP or pyro, we only have a partial implementation called ``Transform``, which implements jacobian correction for forward mapping only (there is no jacobian correction for inverse mapping).
+Because in PyMC3 there is no bijector class like in TFP or pyro, we only have a partial implementation called ``Transform``, which implements Jacobian correction for forward mapping only (there is no Jacobian correction for inverse mapping).
 The use case we considered are limited to the set of distributions that are bounded, and the transformation maps the bounded set to the real line - see
 `doc <https://docs.pymc.io/notebooks/api_quickstart.html#Automatic-transforms-of-bounded-RVs>`__.
 In general, PyMC3 does not provide explicit functionality to transform one distribution to another.
 Instead, a dedicated distribution is usually created in consideration of optimising performance.
-But ``TransformedDistribution`` is also possible (see also in `doc <https://docs.pymc.io/notebooks/api_quickstart.html#Transformed-distributions-and-changes-of-variables>`__):
+But getting a ``TransformedDistribution`` is also possible (see also in `doc <https://docs.pymc.io/notebooks/api_quickstart.html#Transformed-distributions-and-changes-of-variables>`__):